mfem/mfem/CONTRIBUTING.md

   checks in Travis and GitHub Actions enforce MFEM-specific rules which are explained in the error messages and the `tests/scripts` directory.

-- Also note that the tests `branch-history`, and `repos-checks` found in GitHub Actions can be triggered automatically before each push using git hooks.
+- Also note that the tests `branch-history` and `repos-checks` found in GitHub Actions can be triggered automatically before each push using git hooks.
 See the [git hooks README](config/githooks/README.md) for a detailed explanation.